kendru/kendru.github.com/_posts/2014-03-01-building-out-the-web-service-restful-clojure-part-3.md

     (handler req))) ; pass the request through to the inner handler

 ; We can attach our middleware directly to the main application handler.
-All ; requests/responses will be "fitered" through our logging handler.
+All ; requests/responses will be "filtered" through our logging handler.
 (def app
   (-> app-routes
     wrap-log-request))